-In this changing climate of economic meltdown and credit crisis that have hit the world starting in 2008 business enterprises set out the vision to move their revenue streams from traditional markets such as Europe and the U.S. to new emerging markets such as Asia.
-Ever so often the statement to grow the business in Asia is set out by entrepreneurs driven by media reports of growing markets such as China and India, while their traditional markets in Europe and the U.S. are declining.
+The spectacular growth of many economies in East Asia over the past 30 years has driven many foreign business enterprises to set out the vision and mission to move their revenue streams from traditional markets such as Europe and the U.S. to new emerging markets in Asia.
+Ever so often the statement to grow the business in Asia is set out by entrepreneurs driven by media reports of growing markets including China, Japan, Korea and India, while their home markets in Europe and the U.S. are declining.

 These visions are understandable given GDP growth expectations in Asia at about 8-10% annually and Europe in comparison with a GDP growth of 1.5% p.a.
 But without in-depth knowledge and understanding the implications of market economics in this vast and diversified continent it is nearly impossible to define viable strategies for this dynamic region.